 Here’s what students ask on this topic:

 Socialization is the lifelong process through which individuals learn to become members of society.
 It involves developing a sense of self, understanding societal norms, values, and beliefs, and adapting behavior across different contexts.
-This process is important because it helps individuals learn right from wrong, understand cultural expectations, and develop social skills necessary for interacting with others.
-Without socialization, people would struggle to function within their communities or understand their roles.
-It shapes personality, social roles, and helps maintain social order by transmitting culture and norms from one generation to the next.
+This process is important because it helps individuals learn how to interact with others, understand right from wrong, and function effectively within their culture.
+Socialization shapes personality, social roles, and helps maintain social order by transmitting cultural knowledge and expectations.
+Without socialization, individuals would struggle to integrate into society or understand their social environment.

 Socialization contributes to self-awareness by helping individuals recognize themselves as separate and unique from others.
 Through interactions with family, peers, and society, people learn to see themselves from others' perspectives, which is essential for developing a sense of identity.
 This process involves understanding personal traits, beliefs, and values in relation to societal expectations.
-As individuals grow, socialization teaches them to reflect on their behavior and how it fits within social norms, which enhances their self-concept and ability to navigate different social contexts effectively.
+Self-awareness allows individuals to navigate social situations effectively and make decisions that align with both personal and social norms.